-Newcomers may see education, work, and learning the language and culture as a priority over physical activity and sports, and therefore not formally engage in them.
+New to Canada Participants may see education, work, and learning the language and culture as a priority over physical activity and sports, and therefore not formally engage in them.
 This can be a perceived barrier, and one that requires individual conversation and discussion.

-- Spend time understanding where the newcomers have come from, and what they have gone through in order to settle in a new country.
+- Spend time understanding where the New to Canada Participants have come from, and what they have gone through in order to settle in a new country.
 What are the priorities for them?
 Have they experienced trauma?
 If so, what is the extent of Post-Traumatic Stress Disorder (PTSD), as this may impact their ability to "play" like Canadian participants.
 Ask a local settlement agency if they provide cultural humility training or can connect you to opportunities to learn more about this.
-Involve as many of your staff as possible in the training. - Meet the newcomers where they are at, and listen to what they want.
-Do not assume that you know where each one has come from, what they have been through, and what they are interested in. - Help educate newcomers on the benefits of being active, and the role that sport and physical activity can play in belonging and community connectedness.
+Involve as many of your staff as possible in the training. - Meet the New to Canada Participants where they are at, and listen to what they want.
+Do not assume that you know where each one has come from, what they have been through, and what they are interested in. - Help educate New to Canada Participants on the benefits of being active, and the role that sport and physical activity can play in belonging and community connectedness.